QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

 There are many products of each type.
 Here are some criteria to keep in mind as you consider different options:
 -   Which version of the software / tool has the functionality that you need (the “free trial” or “basic version” may not)?
--   Is the software proficient in the language in your audio / video recordings were made?
+-   Is the software proficient in the language in which your audio / video recordings were made?
 -   How much does the version of the software / tool that would be useful for your purposes cost?
 -   Does the software work on your computer’s operating system?
 -   Does the software / tool import audio / video files in the format in which you have them?